rajinder-yadav/furi/README.md

 ## Array based routing

-FURI now supports array based routes.
+Furi now supports array based routes.
 You declare one or more routes in the "routes" array.

 Each route entry requires three properties: